andrewmahoneyf/CryptoBot/README.md

     API_SECRET=...

-5. Make sure to turn on using BNB for trade fees in your [account](https://www.binance.com/userCenter/myAccount.html) to save 25%.
+5. If holding BNB, turn on using BNB for trade fees in your [account](https://www.binance.com/userCenter/myAccount.html) to save 25%.
 Option to hold BNB along with the min balance can be set in the `constants.js` file.
 More about trade fees and tiers can be found [here](https://www.binance.com/en/fee/schedule).

 6. Optional: alter additional bot presets such as portfolio allocation or trade intervals in `constants.js`
+7. Make sure to turn off your computers energy saving settings so that your terminal process won't pause if your computer goes to sleep.
+Alternatively, you can prepend `caffeinate` to your start command.

 ---